christiangoltz/apollo-react-relay-pagination/README.md

 This should be your preferred method of integration.
 Just enhance your component using `relayPagination` and then use the `loadMore` method from the props as shown below.

 ```
-import { relayPagination } from "../helpers/ApolloRelayPagination";
+import { relayPagination } from "apollo-react-relay-pagination";

 class ItemsBase extends React.Component {